ga-wdi-lessons/angular-on-rails/walkthrough.md

 Each of the following directories contain an important role in the Rails Asset Pipeline:

-- `app/assets`: Code that is specific to certain models in your app: for example, the CSS and JS just for your `Product` model would go in `product.css` and `product.js`.
+- `app/assets`: Code that is specific to certain models in your app: for example, the CSS and JS just for your `Product` model would go in `products.css` and `product.js`.
 Putting everything in `application.js` and `application.css` is technically a bad practice (but is just fine for small, simple apps).
 - `lib/assets`: Libraries that you write yourself.
 For instance, if you wrote a whole bunch of helper Javascript functions for your Rails app (code that you would use on multiple pages that isn't specific to one model) you might put it here.
 - `vendor/assets`: Third-party libraries, like jQuery, Angular, D3, Bootstrap, Foundation, and so on.
 "Vendor" means third-parties that provide you with code (not someone selling you stuff).
 - `public/`: Rarely used (directly).
 Where your assets go in production after being compiled.
 Anything in `public` is accessible by going to `localhost:3000/the_file.whatever`.
 For example, `public/404.html` is accessible at `localhost:3000/404.html` (so when you want to customize your error pages, you do it here).
 HTML in `public/` has access only to those assets that are also in `public`.